By ·Updated May 2026

 Utah Coffee Roasters

-Utah Coffee Roasters has been roasting, mixing, and packaging in Salt Lake City since 1994, shipping nationwide from their Crystal Avenue facility in South Salt Lake.
-This is primarily a wholesale and private-label operation -- they custom-roast and privately label for restaurants, offices, and cafes.
-They use Loring smokeless roasting technology, which produces cleaner emissions than traditional drum roasters, and they hold SQF certification for food safety.
-If you've had coffee at a Utah restaurant and didn't catch the roaster's name, there's a chance Utah Coffee Roasters was behind it.
+Utah Coffee Roasters has been operating from South Salt Lake since 1994, primarily as a wholesale and private-label house.
+They custom-roast and brand for restaurants, offices, and cafes across the state, and they ship nationwide.
+The roastery uses Loring smokeless equipment, which produces meaningfully cleaner emissions than traditional drum roasters, and they hold SQF certification for food safety.
+If you've had Utah-roasted coffee in a restaurant without seeing a roaster name on the menu, there's a fair chance Utah Coffee Roasters was behind it.

 See their full profile on Roast Local | Visit their website